 What is the purpose of these documents?
 A diversity statement demonstrates how you strive for equity-based practices in your teaching, research, mentoring, and/or service.
 In this case, equity-based practices refer to actions taken to actively address educational barriers for historically underrepresented and marginalized groups.
 These barriers can include implicit bias, overt prejudice, underrepresentation in materials, and many other factors that demonstrate how diversity and academia intersect.
+You might also write about your value and understanding of diversity, equity, and inclusion; your personal background; and the skills you are building (Sylvester 2019).
 By drawing on your past experiences with equity-based and anti-discrimination work, you explain how you will apply these practices, skills, and knowledge to your potential future institution.
 Questions that might guide your responses to these requests include the following:

 - How do you incorporate diverse perspectives into your classroom materials and methodologies and/or in your own research and writing?